nus-cs2113-AY2122S1/ip/docs/README.md

 Format: `done INDEX_OF_TASK`

 - Sets task at specified `INDEX_OF_TASK` as done.
-- The index refers to the index number shown in the displayed tasks list.
+- The `INDEX_OF_TASK` refers to the index number shown in the displayed tasks list.
 - The index must be a **positive integer** 1, 2, 3, …
 - If the index of task given is out of range, nothing will happen and a warning will be given.